Axnjr/SEM7/NaturalLanguageProcessing.md

 WordNet is widely used in natural language processing (NLP) and computational linguistics for tasks such as word sense disambiguation, information retrieval, and text analysis.

 # 4. Affix:
 is a morpheme that is attached to a word stem to form a new word or word form.
-Affixes can modify the meaning or grammatical function of a word12.
+Affixes can modify the meaning or grammatical function of a word.

 > There are four main types of affixes: